Welcome to the COVID-HL Consortium

 In response to the many uncertainties and the ever-changing circumstances in society created by the COVID-19 pandemic, the COVID-HL Consortium is conducting a survey on health literacy in relation to COVID-19 among university students.

-Worldwide, about 75 researchers are involved in the COVID-HL-Consortium and its survey among university Students
+Worldwide, more than 90 researchers are involved in the COVID-HL-Consortium and its survey among university Students